jmakr0/Distributed-Entity-Resolution/approaches/deram/README.md

 	- performance-tracker
 		- **time-threshold**: The maximum time that a given worker should need for parsing a chunk of data
 		- **min-workload**: A natural number indicating the minimum workload a worker should get regardless of his current performance.
 The size of the workload is defined as follows: `number_of_rows_in_data_chunk = workload^2`
+		- **max-workload**: A natural number indicating the maximum workload a worker should get regardless of his current performance.
+The size of the workload is defined as follows: `number_of_rows_in_data_chunk = workload^2`
 	- similarity
 		- abs-comparator
 			- **threshold_min**: The distance between two given numbers that is at least required so that similarity != 1.
 For more details, we refer to the [AbsComparator](../shared/entity-resolution/src/main/java/de/hpi/rdse/der/similarity/numeric/AbsComparator.java).